 Joint Accreditation Statement In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Virtual Medical Practice.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Physician Continuing Medical Education The Postgraduate Institute for Medicine designates this live activity for a maximum of 1.25 AMA PRA Category 1 Credit(s)™.
+Physician Continuing Medical Education The Postgraduate Institute for Medicine designates this enduring material for a maximum of 1.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Nursing Education The maximum number of hours awarded for this Continuing Nursing Education activity is 1.25 contact hours.

-AAPA Credit Designation Statement - Live Postgraduate Institute for Medicine has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+AAPA Credit Designation Statement Postgraduate Institute for Medicine has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 1.25 AAPA Category 1 CME credits.
+Approval is valid until October 27, 2022.
 PAs should only claim credit commensurate with the extent of their participation.

 Continuing Dietician Education This program offers 1.25 CPEUs for dieticians.